NexGen Academy

 • You will need access to a relatively modern computer with internet connection.
 A computer less than 5 years old should suffice.
 You will need a webcam and mike to participate in the class.

 Ch.
-3: The Mechanical Advantage
+3: Machines

 Picture

-Below: Compound Machines used in packaging and manufacturing
+Below: Machines used in packaging and manufacturing

 Picture